-The future for local government funding remains very uncertain, with no information available on funding from April 2020 onwards.
-In setting out its medium term financial strategy (MTFS) the Council has assumed reductions in government funding.
+The future for local government funding remains very uncertain.
+At the time of setting the 2019/20 budget there was no information available on funding from April 2020 onwards.
+The funding environment has remained uncertain as reform of local government funding has been repeatedly delayed.
+In setting out its medium term financial strategy (MTFS) the Council has continued to assume future reductions in government funding.